newque/newque/README.md

 Newque - pronounced `nuke` - is a fast, declarative message broker.

-It can be used for log aggregation, message passing, request batching, pubsub, proxying, routing, optimizing ElasticSearch ingestion rates, and more.
+It can be used for log aggregation, message passing, request batching, pubsub, proxying, routing, logging into ElasticSearch, and a whole lot more.

+1. Design your architecture
+2. Define it into simple config files
+3. Let Newque handle it all
+4. Develop and iterate faster instead of reinventing the wheel

-It is entirely configured through JSON files that are loaded on startup.
-The format of those JSON files is documented below.
+Newque is configured with simple JSON files that are loaded on startup.
+The format of those JSON files is documented [below](https://github.com/newque/newque#configuration-files).

-Newque is built around the concept of Listeners and Channels.
-Each channel is registered on a number of Listeners.
-Each channel has a Backend where messages are stored before they can be read.
-Messages are treated as binary blobs, they don't have to (but can) be UTF-8.
+Newque is built around the concept of Listeners and Channels (also known as "topics").
+Each Channel can be accessed from zero or more Listeners.
+Listeners expose a protocol ([HTTP](https://github.com/newque/newque#http) or [ZMQ](https://github.com/newque/newque#http)) over a port.
+Both protocols have pros and cons.
+Each Channel has a Backend where messages are sent before they can be read.
+Messages are binary blobs, it is possible to send anything from UTF-8 text to images, JSON, compressed video, etc.

-Each message has a unique ID, Newque will generate IDs when they are not provided.
-If a message with the same ID already exists it won't be added, therefore it is safe to retry messages after a network error, for example.

-The current Backend options are:

-- None
-- Memory
-- Disk
-- Proxy to a remote HTTP or Newque server
-- ElasticSearch
-- Publish to pubsub (1-to-many, no ack)
-- Publish to a FIFO queue (1-to-1, with ack)
-- ...more coming soon (Redis)
+#### A simple use case example

+A typical use case for Newque might involve clients (producers) recording events in an application.
+In this scenario, events happen continuously and the producers stream those single messages to Newque on a Channel (let's call it "Main") using the local disk as its Backend.
+This log allows the user to replay events later.

+The user also configured Newque to Forward messages received on the Main Channel to a another Channel using ElasticSearch as its Backend (let's call that Channel "Indexer").
+The user, aware of the high cost of HTTP requests to ElasticSearch, configured the Indexer Channel to use Batching (for example, with: size = 1000, time = 2 seconds).
+Therefore Newque will only make a request to ES once at least 1000 messages have been received or once 2 seconds have elapsed since the last flush.

+In this imaginary scenario, the user also needs to Forward the messages to a pool of clients (consumers) that will process them.
+There are multiple Backend choices available to accomplish this task: `httpproxy`, `pubsub` or `fifo`.

+The user then uses the Newque high level library (driver) for the language of their choice.
+By not having to write all that logic themselves, the user can focus on what really matters: the business logic.
+By relying on a battle-tested platform such as Newque, they avoid reinventing the wheel with all the debugging and performance optimizations it involves.

+---

 The main operations are:

-- Writing to a Channel
+- Writing to a Channel's Backend
-- Reading from Channel
+- Reading from a Channel's Backend
-- Streaming from Channel
+- Streaming from a Channel's Backend
 - Counting the number of messages in a Channel's Backend
 - Deleting all data from a Channel's Backend
-- Checking the Health of a Channel
+- Checking the Health of a Channel's Backend
-- Checking the Health of all Channels
+- Checking the Health of the whole system

-Every Backend, its possible use cases and the main operations are documented below.
+The current Backend options are:

+- `memory`: Use the local RAM to store messages.
+- `disk`: Use the local disk to store messages.
+- `httpproxy`: Proxy messages to a remote HTTP or another Newque server.
+- `elasticsearch`: Write to ES.
+Messages must be valid JSON, for obvious reasons.
+- `pubsub`: Broadcast to a ZMQ pubsub address.
+Publisher-Subscriber.
+(1-to-many, no ack)
+- `fifo`: Send to a FIFO queue.
+Producer-Consumer.
+(1-to-1, with ack)
+- `none`: Does nothing besides Forwarding to other Channels, if applicable
+- ...more coming soon (Redis)

 ## Directory structure